 Deborah Wolfson Davis was educated at the University of Manchester and the College of Law, London.
 Her early career was as a solicitor at Freshfields, specialising in company law and taxation.
 Following this, she pursued her interest in media, working as a freelance journalist and scriptwriter.
 She is a trustee of the Wolfson Foundation and Chair of its Schools Panel.

-Christopher Wright is Chairman of EMAlternatives LLC in Washington DC, an emerging markets focused private equity asset management firm and of YIMEI Capital Ltd in China.
-Since 1987 he has been a Director of Merifin Capital Group, a private European investment firm
+Christopher is Chairman of EMAlternatives LLC in Washington DC, an emerging markets-focused asset management firm, and of YIMEI Capital Ltd in China.
+Since 1987 he has been a Director of Merifin Capital, a privately owned, Brussels-based investment company.

-Until mid-2003 he served as Head of Global Private Equity for Dresdner Kleinwort Capital and was a Group Board Member of Dresdner Kleinwort Benson working in New York, London and Frankfurt with global responsibility for alternative assets as well as for certain other activities of the Dresdner Bank Group in North America.
+Until mid-2003 he served as Head of Private Equity for Dresdner Kleinwort Capital and was a Group Board Member of Dresdner Kleinwort Benson working in New York, Los Angeles, London and Frankfurt with global responsibility for alternative assets as well as for certain other activities of the Dresdner Bank Group in North America.
 He acted as chairman of various investment funds prior to and following the latter’s integration with Allianz A.G.
 He is a co-founding board member of Roper Technologies Inc (NYSE) and of IDOX plc (AIM), and continues to serve on the board of Roper.